Do you give trail rides?

 Can I just stop by and visit during open hours?

 No. White Oak Stables is a private family farm and we do not have an open door business.
 Visitors are by appointment only.
 It is not fair to our clients to interrupt their lesson or take time away from their instruction to talk with you.
 It is also a safety concern for some of our more fearful riders.
 If you would like a free farm visit, please call or email us to schedule an appointment.

 Is this is the right place for me to take lessons?

 You won’t know until schedule an appointment to come out and meet the instructor and horses.
-We welcome perspective visitors to come meet us, see what the place is like and watch how other people and the animals are treated but you must have an appointment.
-If you can watch a lesson at various barns to see how the students and instructor interact with each other and how the horses behave when they’re being ridden.
+We welcome prospective visitors to come meet us, see what the place is like and watch how other people and the animals are treated, but you must have an appointment.
+If you can, watch a lesson at various barns to see how the students and instructor interact with each other and how the horses behave when they’re being ridden.
 Are the students engaged and actively learning?
 Are they asked to reflect critically and does their instruction vary based on skill, comprehension and other personalized needs?
 Does the horse fit the rider’s abilities?
 Are students constantly falling off horses or getting hurt?
 Is the instructor asking them to do something beyond their skill level?
 Advancing students too quickly is a huge contributing factor to riders getting injured.
 Make your own decision and don’t be afraid to try out other places.

 How long until I can start jumping?